Umpire's Practical Fire Guide for Homeowners

 - Understand odor removal is crucial for health: Odors often signal the presence of harmful chemical residues that can pose significant health risks long after the fire has been extinguished

-- Consider professional hydroxyl treatment: Hydroxyl generators offer a safe and effective solution for breaking down and eliminating contaminants
+- Consider professional hydroxyl treatment: Hydroxyl generators offer a safe and effective solution for breaking down and eliminating contaminants—they can run while the home is occupied, unlike ozone

 - Consider botanical cleaning products: Plant-based degreasers specifically formulated for fire and soot removal can effectively clean without adding harmful solvents to your environment